BridgesCare

 To be an eligible NDIS participant, the person must:

-- Must be less than 65 years of age when first applying to become a participant
+• Must be of the range of 9 years to 65 years of age when first applying to become a participant.

-- Contact the NDIA for an Access request form on 1800 800 110.
-An Access-Request Form will be sent to you to complete with your GP or specialist
+3. Contact them for an Access request form on 1800 800 110.
+An Access-Request Form will be sent to you to complete with your GP or specialist.

-- Read Accessing the NDIS to understand the type of evidence required to support an access request
+4. Read Accessing the NDIS to understand the type of evidence required to support an access request.

 Once you pass the assessment criteria, notification of your Initial Planning Meeting will be sent to you.
 Your first meeting could take place over the phone or face-to-face.
 You can contact BridgesCare to discuss the support in your plan once you receive your approved NDIS Plan through post or the NDIA Participant Portal.